boylesoftware/x2node-ws-resources/README.md

 * `querySpec` - The query specification object for the fetch DBO.
 * `queryParams` - Object with filter parameters for the fetch DBO.
+* `referredRecords` - If any referred records were fetched as a result of executing the fetch DBO (usually that happens if the handler adds referred records to the `querySpec` in the `prepareRead` hook), then they are stored in this context property.

 The hooks are: